Inventor Start® Kit – It’s where Inventors Start™

 Steps a diagram of steps for every Invention.

-I created Inventor Start Kit after listening to 1000s of inventors struggle with “I have an invention what do I do now?”
-As a patent attorney, my advice to inventors is: before you disclose your invention to a stranger or spend $1000s of dollars let me walk you through 3 steps using 2 of my inventions to teach you how to evaluate whether you have a new invention.
+I created Inventor Start Kit after listening to 1000s of inventors struggle with “I have a new invention ideas what do I do now?”
+As a patent attorney, my advice to inventors is: before you disclose your invention ideas to a stranger or spend $1000s of dollars let me walk you through 3 steps using 2 of my cool inventions to teach you how to evaluate whether you have a new invention.

 It’s in the privacy of your home and it’s Free!